Close Menu

 The following listing is SSA’s rule for benefits under the category of peripheral neuropathy.

-11.14 Peripheral neuropathy, characterized by A or B:
+11.14 Peripheral neuropathy with by A or B:

 A. Disorganization of motor function in two extremities, resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.